pmcgoohan/targeting-zero-mev/content-layer.md

 This is far from risk free for them.
 Other transactions may also enter the pool which make conditions less favourable for them and the order of all transactions in the chunk is randomized.

 It also only works if adding the transaction has a positive expectation.
-A Uniswap frontrun for example wouldn’t be exploitable in this way.
+A Uniswap frontrun for example isn’t exploitable in this way.
 Let’s say they are ahead of the victim transaction and win $10.
-Now let’s say they are behind the victim transaction, they will lose $-10, so their expected win is $0 and not worth doing.
+Now let’s say they are behind the victim transaction, they lose $-10, so their expected win is $0 and not worth doing.

-But if the victim transaction aims to take an offer in an order book, they may win $10 if they beat the victim transaction and lose nothing if they fail to.
+But if the victim transaction aims to take an offer in an order book, they win $10 if they beat the victim transaction and lose nothing if they fail to.
 In this case their expected win is $5 so it is worth doing.

 No matter, neither of these attacks are possible in the system:

-_Second Chances_ are mitigated by the vaults who will reveal the shuffler’s entropy if they don’t.
+_Second Chances_ are mitigated by the vaults who reveal the shuffler’s entropy if they don’t.
 This makes any attempt to withhold ineffective.

 _Statistical Frontrunning_ is mitigated by having asynchronous picker and shuffler queues.
 By the time the shuffler has the chance to withhold, the picker queue has already moved on and the shuffler has no chance to add their transaction into the current chunk.